 Welcome to Shujuan's Webpage!

-I aim to better understand the physical mechanisms of time-varying processes in the Earth's shallow subsurface, related to hydrologic, tidal, tectonic, volcanic and anthropogenic activities.
-My current research focuses on developing and utilizing seismic interferometry techniques (primarily combining ambient noise interferometry and coda-wave imaging), to monitor the space-time evolution of mechanical properties in the shallow crust.
+I aim to better understand the physical mechanisms of various time-varying processes in the Earth's shallow subsurface, associated with groundwater fluctuations, geothermal energy production, Oil & Gas operations, and CO₂ geological sequestration.
+My current research focuses on developing and utilizing 4D (space-time) seismic interferometry techniques to monitor the evolution of subsurface fluids.
+I'm also interested in integrating seismological observations with other types of geophysical data, to provide a comprehensive 4D characterization of near-surface systems.